 No-nonsense director Richard Fleischer was a fine choice for Compulsion, although we’re told that Orson Welles, marketable in Hollywood as an actor but not as a director, behaved as though the wrong man had been given the job.
-Fleischer’s memoir gives an even-handed account of the difficult shoot, while biographers have characterized Welles’ behavior on a full spectrum from spirited cooperation to active sabotage.
+Fleischer’s memoir gives an even-handed account of the difficult shoot, while biographers have reported Welles’ behavior across a full spectrum, from spirited cooperation to active sabotage.
 Nobody’s denying that Welles had complex relationships with his employers.

 We’re told from some quarters that Orson wouldn’t allow himself to be directed, either out of spite or insecurity.
 I’ve also read that his performance had to be pieced together from bits.
 What we see cut together in the movie doesn’t look at all bitty.
 The performance is perfectly consistent.
 Some form of insecurity may account for yet another bizarre nose choice to help Welles become the character.
 I’ll leave others to figure that out, but Orson’s fake noses hurt some of his best work.

-Wilk’s introductory scenes mainly display his sharp wit and establish him as the intellectual and moral Top Dog — even the self-obsessed defendants defer to the famous lawyer.
+Wilk’s introductory scenes display his sharp wit and establish him as the intellectual and moral Top Dog — even the self-obsessed defendants defer to the famous lawyer.
 The one big plus in Welles’ performance is the moral gravity he brings to his defense summation, which lifts the show above any notion of exploitation.
-I always found the ten-minute speech just too long and monotonous; every time I’ve seen Compulsion, my mind drifts away from the movie before it is finished.
+I always found the ten-minute speech just too long and monotonous; every time I’ve seen Compulsion, my mind drifts away.
 Welles’ extended performance is certainly a notable achievement.
-He was regarded as a genius and a top talent, yet all but blackballed for directing work, and unlikely to be nominated for Academy awards.
+He was regarded as a genius and a top talent, yet was all but blackballed for directing work, and unlikely to be nominated for Academy awards.

 The KL Studio Classics Blu-ray of Compulsion is a good, clean transfer of this shocker from the immediate pre- Psycho era.
-The film’s sales blurbs made it seem five times more sordid than it is — Fox sold the picture like the ultimate in depraved Juvenlie Delinquency — with a little class.
+The film’s ad blurbs made it appear five times more sordid than it is — Fox sold the picture like the ultimate in depraved Juvenile Delinquency, but with a little class.

 Tim also clears up why it was claimed that Orson Welles’ final speech had been ‘assembled from bits.’
 After the actor refused to loop any of his lines, the editor had to piece together some of his dialogue from alternate takes, including an entire concluding close-up.
 The synchronization is excellent.